 The right choice of colors for a logo design is decisive.
 Why?
 Because they help you to give more personality to the logo and differentiate yourself from the competition.

-When a person thinks about a brand the first thing that pops in their head are the representative brand colors – colors that are present in the logo of that brand.
+When a person thinks about a brand, the first thing that pops into their head are the representative brand colors – colors present in the logo of that brand.
 You can do an exercise and now think about Facebook, Pepsi, Coca-Cola, KFC, Instagram, Fanta.
 You definitely remembered colours first.
 We already know that an image provides more information in a shorter time than reading a text or hearing a name.

 The impact that colours have on people’s emotions is decisive for your brand.

 Understanding customer connections with certain colors may increase their desire to know your company and use your services or products.
-It is also worth pointing out that the emotions felt in view of certain colors are answers of life experiences or cultural associations.
+It is also worth pointing out that the emotions felt because of certain colors are answers to life experiences or cultural associations.

 Be careful!
-If the colors are chosen correctly they will emphasize the identity of the brand, but if you got them wrong they will act against the company.
+If the colors are chosen correctly, they will emphasize the brand’s identity, but if you got them wrong, those colors would act against the company.

-What do we mean when we say that your business may have to lose if the colors of the logo are wrongly chosen?
-Let’s think of a logo for a fast food company and pick randomly two colors like purple and blue.
-Surely, when you see the logo you will not think of a fast food, even if it has a graphic symbol, you will not link the logo to the field of activity.
+What do we mean when we say that your business may have to lose if the logo colors are wrongly chosen?
+Let’s think of a fast-food company logo and pick randomly two colors like purple and blue.
+Surely, when you see the logo, you will not think of a fast food, even if it has a graphic symbol, you will not link the logo to the field of activity.
 In conclusion, choosing the colors for a logo is a process and it’s not done only by taking into account your affinity for certain colors.

 Below we will discuss some associations between colors and domains, associations made widely.
 There are no strict rules on the use of certain colors in the logos of brands that operate in certain areas, but rather relies on the potential customers response to certain colors.
 We will discuss in the following article how to choose and blend in these colors.